DEANS AND STAFF

 For current graduate students or faculty, contact me for information about application status, commencement ceremonies, master’s degree application e-sign forms, and overrides for Continuous Enrollment (GRAD 699) or thesis credits (690).

 Contact me any time to discuss graduate program marketing and recruitment initiatives.
 I'm eager to hear about noteworthy graduate student and graduate faculty research, scholarship, creative projects, and mentorship experiences that I can feature on social media and elsewhere!

-I'm working remotely but am available via email or for a Teams or Zoom chat by appointment.
+I'm working remotely and am available via email or for a Teams or Zoom chat by appointment.